wandb/docs/docs/guides/integrations/torchtune.md

 :::

-## Using the Weight & Biases metric logger
+## Using the Weights & Biases metric logger

-You can quickly try the W&B integration with torchtune by overriding launch arguments.
+You can quickly try the W&B integration with torchtune by overriding arguments at launch time.

-1. First install the `wandb` package:
+1. First install the `wandb` library:

 ```bash
 pip install -U wandb